rstacruz/collaborative-etiquette/README.md

 * Individuals making valuable contributions are added as collaborators (commit access).

-* This project is more like an open wiki than a standard guarded open source project.
+* This project is more like an open wiki than a standard guarded project.

 <br>